cta-wave/device-observation-framework/README.md

 ```
 * Check the observation result.
 If there are a lot of missing frames reported, we recommend user to look at the recording manually to observe whether the reported missing frames are actually missing from the recording.
 This can be done by jumping to any of the previous frames, which are close to the target frame, then go frame by frame.
 If the reported missing frame is present in the recording, the set up can be improved slightly to get a better recording.

-Above steps can be repeated if necessary in order to find the best set up for the selected device and the camera.
-For a small screen devices, such as a mobile phone, it is more difficult to find the good set up.
-A better camera or a better lense, such as a micro lens which can capture small detailes, might required for testing on a smaller screen devices.
+Above steps can be repeated if necessary, in order to find the best set up for the selected device and the camera.
+For small screen devices, such as a mobile phone, it is more difficult to find the good set up.
+A better camera or a better lens, such as a micro lens which can capture small details, might required for testing on smaller screen devices.

-## Using the DPCTF Device Observation Framework
+## Using the Device Observation Framework
 Once the device and camera setup is correct then Test Runner sessions can be analysed.
 See https://web-platform-tests.org/running-tests/ for instructions on how to run a test session.
 Prior to starting the session, begin the camera recording (ensuring that camera is set to record at minimum of 119 fps).
-Record the Test Runner session from begining to end and then stop the camera recording.
+Record the Test Runner session from beginning to end and then stop the camera recording.

 Only one session may be contained in a single recording.
 A single session may contain multiple tests.

 Once the recording is complete, follow the camera manufacturer's instructions to transfer the recorded file to the PC where Observation Framework is installed.

-To run DPCTF Device Observation Framework enter:
+To run Device Observation Framework enter:

 ```shell
 cd device-observation-framework